A Comprehensive Biographical Analysis

 Legacy Disputes

 See Throne of Britain, Joseph in Britain, and Joseph of Arimathea.
-Watch Exodus(on YouTube), Abraham(on YouTube)
+Watch Exodus(on YouTube), and Abraham(on YouTube)

 According to Rev. Jethro Rumple, John Dunn, Esq. was connected to the Erskines, on his mother's side.
+Geni refuses to connect his mother, Elizabeth Gray, to her rightful family.
 See Lord Gray, and Peerage of Scotland.
 See image below.
-Geni needs to make this merge.

-According to General William Smith and W. Thomas Smith, John Dunn relocated to North Carolina when he was about 17 years old, and he and Frances Peronneau parented 10 children, Nancy, Mary, Elizabeth, Hannah, four girls; Joseph, John, Isaac, Hezekiah, Leonard and Bartholomew, six boys.
+According to General William Smith and W. Thomas Smith, John Dunn relocated to North Carolina around 1710, and he and Frances Peronneau parented 10 children, Nancy, Mary, Elizabeth, Hannah, four girls; Joseph, John, Isaac, Hezekiah, Leonard and Bartholomew, six boys.
 See images below.

 In 1726, they parented Priscilla, born in South Carolina, where Frances’ relatives lived.
 See her profile on WikiTree, and on RootsWeb.